Ness Zamir: Real Zaragoza

 On 28 July 2011, Zamir signed with Real Zaragoza on a four-year contract.
-A key factor in Zamir's decision to sign with Zaragoza was the fact that their football director, Juan Esnáider, knew Zamir well from when he was an assistant coach at Getafe.
+A key factor in Zamir's decision to sign with Zaragoza was that their football director, Juan Esnáider, knew Zamir well from when he was an assistant coach at Getafe.

 Maccabi Petah Tikva

 On 30 January 2012, due to his continued failure to receive the status as an 'elite athlete' from the IDF, Zamir signed on a four-month loan deal with Israeli Premier League side Maccabi Petah Tikva.
 It was hoped that this move would satisfy the military authorities as to Zamir's abilities and pave the way for him to become an 'elite athlete'.
 On 4 February 2012, Zamir made his debut for Petah Tikva as an 80th-minute substitute in their league match against Maccabi Tel Aviv.
 Zamir played a key role in Petah Tikva's second goal, which turned out to be the winning goal in the 2–1 result.